-Schulze's new exhibition Stau'(Traffic Jam) is dedicated to the typology of post-Fordian automobile design, advancing a project the painter has repeatedly returned to since the end of the nineties.
-Eight abstract paintings, their forms vaguely reminiscent of exhaust pipes or tools, are flanked by life-size paintings of a variety of 'cars' arranged in a classical frieze.
+Schulze's exhibition Traffic Jam'is dedicated to the typology of post-Fordian automobile design, advancing a project the painter has repeatedly returned to since the end of the nineties.
+The life-size paintings of a variety of 'cars' are arranged in a classical frieze.
 A frieze of images however where the traffic has come to a standstill.
-Despite the overwhelming size of the pictures, which are 160 to 300 cm high and 180 to 500 cm wide, they appear surprisingly free of pathos.
+Despite the overwhelming size of the pictures, which are 63 to 118 inches high and 70 7/8 to 196 7/8 inches wide, they appear surprisingly free of pathos.
 Instead, it is their forceful colouring that catches the eye and the fact they are fundamentally flawed.
 The cars look like a painterly collection of car doors, bumpers and windscreens that have nevertheless been composed by the mischievous hand of a child.
 Whilst none of these sport cars, family cars or camper vans would in reality be remotely driveable, they nonetheless remain clearly recognisable as cars.
 They are works that exploit our collective pictorial comprehension of the "car" as an everyday object, whilst humorously destabilising it in the same breath.
 Works that seem to ridicule the fetishizing of this industrial product, nevertheless place great value on the need for such fetishes.

-Schulze's Stau 'paintings are testimony to an extremely distinctive style of painting.
+Schulze's Traffic Jam'paintings are testimony to an extremely distinctive style of painting.
 In a similar manner to his entire output they possess a unique stylistic signature.
 A painting by Andreas Schulze is always instantly recognisable as a painting by Andreas Schulze.
 In an era of rapidly changing and volatile painterly styles this remains a unique quality.
 Schulze's career began in Cologne in the 1980s within a milieu that, in the wake of Minimal and Conceptual art's success, rediscovered the painterly for themselves.
 Even then Schulze moved with innate confidence between myriad popular styles, attitudes and ideologies.
-Despite contact with the so-called "Junge Wilde" of the Mülheimer Freiheit group of artists around Walter Dahn and Jiří Georg Dokoupil as well as the coterie around Martin Kippenberger and Albert Oehlen, Schulze developed his very own idiosyncratic painting style, combining the figurative with the absurd.
+Despite contact with the so-called Junge Wilde'of the Mülheimer Freiheit group of artists around Walter Dahn and Jiří Georg Dokoupil as well as the coterie around Martin Kippenberger and Albert Oehlen, Schulze developed his very own idiosyncratic painting style, combining the figurative with the absurd.
 A painting style which, even though it had little to do with that of his colleagues, nevertheless did not exist in an art historical vacuum.
 On the contrary, Schulze's paintings resonate with a multitude of art historical references: from Donald Judd's Specific Objects' to Oskar Schlemmer's Triadisches Ballett'(Triadic Ballet), from Andy Warhol's Pop art to René Magritte's Surrealism, as well as the Naïve art of Henri Rousseau.